5 December 1961 - 21 December 1961

 Landmark Visit to Burma of David Ben-Gurion, Founder and First Prime Minister of Israel

-Few remember that Burma in the 1950s and early 60s had particularly close relations, including military relations, with Israel.
+On 5 December 1961, the founder and first Prime Minister of Israel, David Ben-Gurion made a landmark visit to Burma.
+Few remember that Burma in the 1950s and early 60s had particularly close relations - including military relations - with Israel.
 Both countries had achieved independence from the British Empire at the same time, both found themselves immediately at war, and both were governed (initially) by elected socialist governments.
-Burma was the first country in Asia to recognize the Jewish state (in 1949), promoted Israel at international fora, and even tried to intervene with Soviet leaders on behalf of Jews in the USSR.
+Indeed, Burma was the first country in Asia to recognize the Jewish state (in 1949).
+It promoted Israel at international fora, and even tried to intervene with Soviet leaders on behalf of Jews in the USSR.

 In colonial times, Rangoon had been home to a more than 2,000-strong Jewish community and, in the 1930s even had a Jewish mayor (David Sofaer, whose family built the Sofaer building which still stands at the corner of Pansodan and Merchant streets).